binary-butterfly/xml2python/README.md

 # xml2pyton

-Take XML input and convert it to a dict.
+Takes XML input and converts it to a dict.
 The output can be optimized by removing unnecessary nesting or ensuring lists in ambiguous cases, so you can easily handle it afterwards, eg in [validataclass](https://pypi.org/project/validataclass/).

 ## Usage